Skip Maine state header navigation

 Can I ask that public reports or other documents be created, summarized or put in a particular format for me?

 I asked a public official a question about a record, but he/she didn't answer.
-Is he/she required to answer my question?
+Is the official required to answer my question?

-No. A public officer or agency is not required under the Freedom of Access Act to explain or answer questions about public records.
-The Act only requires officials and agencies to make public records available for inspection and copying.
+No. A public officer or agency is not required to explain or answer questions about public records.
+The FOAA only requires officials and agencies to make public records available for inspection and copying.

 Are an agency’s or official’s e-mails public records?